i-ekoul/i-ekoul.github.io/README.md

 **Visit the live site:** [https://i-ekoul.github.io/](https://i-ekoul.github.io/)

+## Getting Started

+**For Visitors:**
+- Start at the [home page](https://i-ekoul.github.io/home/) for an overview
+- Check out the [CS499 ePortfolio](https://i-ekoul.github.io/cs499/) for detailed academic work
+- Browse [projects](https://i-ekoul.github.io/projects/) to see my technical implementations
+- View or download my resume from the home page

 ## What You'll Find Here

 This portfolio highlights my technical work, professional growth, and the engineering practices I apply to build maintainable, reliable, and user-focused software.